anav5704/anav.dev/src/content/blogs/how-to-use-prisma-for-data-modeling-and-drizzle-for-queries.md

 ---

-Drizzle will be used to pull the schema from the database and make the actual queries from out backend.
-It will act as a reliever and consumer.
+Drizzle will be used to pull the schema from the database and make the actual queries from our backend.
+It will act as a receiver and consumer.

 ### Install Drizzle